First Goal Accomplished!

 New Picnic Shelter: The garage next to the Dining Hall was repalced with a new picnic shelter and bath house facility.
 It is a perfect place for families to gather, cook-out and enjoy the view of Emerson Bay.
 It is also a short distance from the swim area in order for families to keep an eye on swimmers as well as provide a handy nearby bath and shower facility.

 Camp would like to replace the Samuel and Ezra Cabins with ones similar to other replaced cabins.
-They would be a much needed improvements to the lake front cabins.
+They would be much needed improvements to the lake front cabins.

 YOUR Participation Needed!